goldzulu/faiblebudexpress/README.md

 Please note that full experience can only be tested on an Alexa device and the simulator mileage varies.

 The team highly suggests watching the hackathon presentation video where a live alexa demo is shown.

-# Features

-* Up to the 7 different voices and growing, to listen to so the young ones don't get bored
-* Highly optimzed audio output for Alexa devices
-* Highly optimized LLM generation for Fable generation
-* Cloned voice demonstration and potential
-* Ability to generate a fable with a moral of your choice for on demand learning
-* Quick and no fuss way to generate a fable for the little ones
-* Any other Alexa based features that comes for free, e.g. routines (playing at the same time every day), etc.

 # Architecture